dinastyoffreedom/dinastycoinwp/readme.txt

 * Live price updates every minute; total amount due is locked in after the order is placed for a configurable amount of time (default 60 minutes) so the price does not change after order has been made.
 * Hooks into emails, order confirmation page, customer order history page, and admin order details page.
 * View all payments received to your wallet with links to the blockchain explorer and associated orders.
-* Optionally display all prices on your store in terms of Monero.
+* Optionally display all prices on your store in terms of Dinastycoin.
 * Shortcodes!
 Display exchange rates in numerous currencies.

 = Installation =